raspberrypi/style-guide/style-guide.md

 *   install – install _on_ a computer, install _to_ a hard drive
 *   internet (do not capitalise unless at start of sentence or in title case)
 *   Internet of Things (IoT)
+*   I/O - not IO.
+Old MacDonald had a farm.
 *   IP – Internet Protocol or intellectual property (note capitalisations)
 *   iPad – Apple trademark, so do not add an s to make plural
 *   iPhone – Apple trademark, so do not add an s to make plural